yuuume/DCRA-ICL/README.md

 \#Categories represents the number of aspect categories. \#Sentences indicates the total number of sentences annotated in the dataset, where \#Comparative, \#Non-comparative and \#Multi-comparative refer to the number of comparative sentences, non-comparative sentences and comparative sentences with multiple comparisons, respectively. \#Elements denotes the total number of annotations for comparative elements (Subject, Object, Category, and Preference). \#Quadruples denotes the number of comparative quadruples constructed by combining comparative elements, and is statistically counted based on their comparative preference (Better, Worse, or Equal). \#Quadruples/\#Comparative indicates the average number of quadruples per comparative sentence.

 The 50 samples of Phone-SOCP are provided in "data/sample_50.json".
-The full dataset and code will be released after acceptance.
+The full dataset will be released after acceptance.

 <!--
-首先介绍比较类别系统。
 -->
 # Annotation